Computer model reveals college football picks, best bets for Jan. 2

 SportsLine's model reveals its college football picks and best bets for Friday, Jan.
 2

 Friday's college football bowl schedule features four games, including an intriguing matchup between Arizona and SMU in the Holiday Bowl at 8 p.m.
 ET.
 Arizona enters this matchup on a five-game winning streak, while SMU is 6-2 in its last eight contests.
-The Mustangs are 5-2 in their past seven games when playing as the underdog, and SportsLine's model is backing SMU to cover the spread in 57% of simulations.
-According to the latest college football odds, the Mustangs are 1.5-point underdogs, while the over/under for Arizona vs. SMU is 51.5.
+According to the latest college football odds, the Mustangs are 1.5-point favorites, while the over/under for Arizona vs. SMU is 51.5.

 New users can also target the latest DraftKings promo code, which offers $200 in bonus bets if your first $5 bet wins: